michaelmcshinsky/use-handle-change/README.md

 ## Features

+- You still keep control over your elements.
 - Handles most if not all input types.
 - Inject middleware functions for custom validation.
 - Target deeply nested object values dynamically.